zenodeapp/genesis-ethermint/scripts/README.md

 ### Concerning backups

-If a `.genesis` folder already exists, the `node-setup-wizard.sh` script will back this up to a folder formatted as `.genesisd_backup_{date_time}`.
+If a `.genesis` folder already exists, the `node-setup-wizard.sh` script will back this up to a folder in the user's $HOME formatted as `.genesisd_backup_{date_time}`.
 This is a unique name based on the system's current time.
 Therefore running the script multiple times will continue to create new backup folders.

-If you plan on running the `node-setup-wizard.sh` script more often (testing purposes for instance), you could set the `--backup-dir` to a static name to prevent creating a lot of unnecessary backups.
+If you plan on running the `node-setup-wizard.sh` script more often (testing purposes for instance), you could set the `--backup-dir` to a static name to prevent creating a lot of unnecessary folders.

 ## quick-node-setup.sh